Triangulated categories of relative 1-motives: Motivic -structures

+By Artin approximation (in the form of \cite[Corollary 2.2]{Artin_approximation}, which is known to hold over a general excellent scheme after the work of Conrad-De Jong \cite{Conrad_de_Jong}), there exists a pointed étale neighbourhood $(W,s)$ and $(\breve{C},\breve{\sigma})\in \mathrm{Curv_*}(W)$ which coincides with $(\widehat{C},\hat{\sigma})$ at the first order, i.e., which lifts the original pair $(C,\sigma)$.
+Finally, geometric connectedness of fibers for proper flat morphisms of finite presentation with geometrically reduced fibers is an open property \cite[Th\'eor\`eme 12.2.4.(vi)]{EGAIV_3}, and this implies that up to refining $W$ we can assume that $\breve{C}$ has geometrically connected fibers. \end{proof}

-The deformation theory argument in the proof is the reason why we have introduced an arbitrary \'etale morphism in the definitions of $\DG$ and $\JG$, instead of say an open immersion.
-A simpler version of the same proof yields the following $0$-motivic analogue.
+The deformation theory argument in the proof of Proposition \ref{prop:generators_closed_imm} is the reason why we have introduced an arbitrary \'etale morphism in the definitions of $\DG$ and $\JG$, instead of say an open immersion.
+A simplification of the same proof yields the following $0$-motivic analogue.

 \begin{lemma} Let $i:Z\ra S$ be a closed immersion.
 Then

 \end{lemma}

 We can now exhibit new generating families for $\DA_1(S)$ and $\DA^1(S)$.